Academic Catalog

 Math/Science Electives

-A math/science elective may be any course with a BIOL, CHEM, EP, MATH or PHYS prefix, except MATH-100 and EP-235.
+A math/science elective may be any course with a BIOL, CHEM, EP, MATH, or PHYS prefix, except MATH-100 and EP-235.

 Technical Electives

-The technical electives may be any course with a BIOL, CE, CHEM, CHME, CS, EE, EP, IME, MATH, MECH, or PHYS prefix, BUSN-303, BUSN-304, and MGMT-419except EE-212, EP-235, and MATH-100.
+A technical elective may be any course numbered 200-level and above with a BIOL, CE, CHEM, CHME, CS, EE, IME, MATH, MECH, or PHYS prefix, except IME-211, that is not used to complete core degree requirements.
+Additionally, BUSN-303BUSN-304, and MGMT-419 also qualify as technical electives.

 Representative Program